dgnflying/human-coding-simulation/README.md

 A humanized coding typing simulation.
 Useful for landing pages and coding examples.
-<sub> (I originally started this project for my portfolio website, ended up expanding it and making it public!) </sub>
+<sub> (I originally started this project for my portfolio website; ended up expanding it and making it public!) </sub>

 # SUPER WIP